acumos/system-integration/z2a/noncore-config/nexus/Nexus-Chart-README.md

 # Nexus-Chart-README

 For older Nexus Helm Chart where admin.password is stored on the POD ;
-you can execute the following code to retreive the password.
+you can execute the following code to retrieve the password.

 ```bash
 NAMESPACE="xxxxxx"